How to uplift non-maximal gauged supergravities: Group actions on differentiable manifolds

 \begin{definition} Let $M$ be a differentiable manifold, and $\mathfrak{g}$ a finite-dimensional real Lie algebra, an action of $\mathfrak{g}$ on $M$ is a Lie algebra homomorphism $\bullet_M: \mathfrak{g} \rightarrow \mathfrak{X}(M): \xi \mapsto \xi_M$ such that is smooth. \end{definition} It is a well-known result that the action of Lie groups induces an action of the corresponding Lie algebra.
 The converse is not always true and requires the $\xi_M$ to be complete. \begin{theorem} Let $\xi \rightarrow \xi_M$ be a Lie algebra action on a manifold $M$, this action integrate to the action of the associated simply connected Lie group $G$ if and only if each $\xi_M$ is complete. \end{theorem} Group action on manifolds can be highly pathological and may prevent us from giving much structure to the underlying manifold.
 To avoid this, we will always require here that group actions are \emph{proper}. \begin{definition} A $G$-action on a manifold $M$ is proper if the map

-is proper, i.e. the pre-image of compact sets are compact. \end{definition} This requirement ensure that the quotient space $M/G$ with the quotient topology is separated (``Hausdorff"), i.e. one can build two non-intersecting neighbourhood of any two distinct point. \begin{example} We recall some basic example of proper and improper actions: \begin{itemize} \item The action of $\mathbb{R}$ on $T^2$ with an ``\emph{irrational}" slope is not proper. \item The action of a compact group $G$ is always proper. \item The left action of a Lie group on itself is proper. \item The defining action of $\SO(1,\,1)$ on $\mathbb{R}^{1,\,1}$ is \emph{not} proper.
+is proper, i.e. the pre-image of compact sets are compact. \end{definition} This requirement ensures that the quotient space $M/G$ with the quotient topology is separated (``Hausdorff"), i.e. one can build two non-intersecting neighbourhoods for any two distinct points. \begin{example} We recall some basic examples of proper and improper actions: \begin{itemize} \item The action of $\mathbb{R}$ on $T^2$ with an ``\emph{irrational}" slope is not proper. \item The action of a compact group $G$ is always proper. \item The left action of a Lie group on itself is proper. \item The defining action of $\SO(1,\,1)$ on $\mathbb{R}^{1,\,1}$ is \emph{not} proper.
 The quotient space contains four half-lines connecting at the orbit of the origin.
 However, it also contains four points corresponding to the light-rays.
-The quotient topology is not Haussdorff (similar to that of the real line with two origin). \end{itemize} \end{example}
+The quotient topology is not Hausdorff (similar to that of the real line with two origin). \end{itemize} \end{example}

 \begin{definition} Let $M$ be a manifold with a $G$-action: \begin{itemize} \item $G_m = \{g\in G\,|\, g\cdot m = m\}$ is the \emph{stabliser of} $m$, \item $\mathcal{O}_m = \{n\in M\, |\, n = g\cdot m\, \text{ for }\,g\in G\}= G\cdot m$ is the ($G$-)orbit of $m$. \end{itemize} \end{definition} One can readily observe from these definitions that the stabiliser $G_m$ for a proper group action is always compact (it is the preimage of $(m,\,m)$ under the map \eqref{eq:defProper}).
 Moreover, if $n\in \mathcal{O}_m$ then $\exists \,g\in G$ s.t. $n = g\cdot m$ and $G_n = g^{-1} \cdot G_m \cdot g$.
 In other words, any two points in the same $G$-orbit have identical stabiliser up to conjugation. \begin{definition} For a subgroup $H \subset G$, we denote by $(H)$ the conjugacy class of $H$ in G. We note \begin{itemize} \item $M^H = \{m\in M \,|\, H \subset G_m\}$, the fixed-points set of $H$, \item $M_H = \{m\in M\,|\, H = G_m\}$, the points of isotropy $H$, \item $M_{(H)} = \{m\in M\,|\, (G_m)=(H) \}$, the points of orbit type $(H)$. \end{itemize} \end{definition}